 The Warwick War Memorial stands in Church Street, between The Collegiate Church of St. Mary and the Old Court House in Jury Street.
 It is at the entrance to the medieval alley called The Tink-a-Tank that runs through the churchyard to The Butts.

-During World War I, the names of those killed were written on large wooden plaques and attached to the railings of St. Mary’s churchyard in Church Street.
+During The First World War, the names of those killed were written on large wooden plaques and attached to the railings of St. Mary’s churchyard in Church Street.
 After the war, a committee was formed to decide on a permanent tribute.

 It is a striking example of an Eleanor Cross memorial.
 It is 36 feet (11 meters) tall.
 Constructed in Portland Stone by the Birmingham Guild foundry and Bridgeman and Co builders of Lichfield, it is in good condition to this day.

 The design, by C. E. Bateman F.R.I.B.A., is a three-stepped octagonal base surmounted by the Eleanor Cross, with bronze plaques on lower levels displaying the names of the fallen.
 There are carved archways on many of the stone levels.
 The cross is topped with decorative finials.
 Above niches on each side are carved shields with the Arms of Warwick, Leamington, Coventry, Stratford-upon-Avon, Kenilworth, Rugby, Birmingham and Sutton Coldfield.
 Above the shields are carvings of the symbols of the County of Warwickshire: The Swan of Avon, the Dun Cow, the Bear and Ragged Staff, and the Antelope, emblem of the Royal Warwickshire Regiment.